prolesoft/prolesoft.github.io/_posts/2020-02-11-v2-announcement.md

 author: Zac Anger
 ---

-This project began as a bunch of bookmarks copy-pasted into a site.
+The project began as a bunch of bookmarks copy-pasted into a site.
 What was initially a one-page list of categorized links is now a moderately-sized, and growing, collection of pages, and it's getting harder and harder to quickly find relevant resources for a given topic.